 Client centricity and insight

-The sales and marketing partnerships in ABM seek to fulfil a buyer’s problem instead of upselling.
+The sales and marketing partnerships in ABM seek to fulfill a buyer’s problem instead of upselling.
 The inverted approach motivates businesses to understand their customers.
 In return, they create customer-centric proposals that are beneficial to a company in the end.

-Partnership between sales and marketing
+The partnership between sales and marketing

 For ABM to achieve phenomenal success, sales and marketing need to morph.
 It takes more than an understanding of T&Cs.
 The two need to work as equal entities.

 Focus on reputation and relationships